 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with a person’s daily functioning.
 This group of symptoms is not a disease per se, but may accompany certain diseases or conditions.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in certain substances, such as hormones or vitamins.

 Alzheimer’s disease is the most common form of dementia.
 It is a progressive, degenerative disease of the brain, characterized by loss of function and death of nerve cells in several brain areas, leading to loss of recent memories and new learning first, and eventually old memories, too.

-We offer secure and private rooms as well as 24/7 supervision from one of our team members.
+We offer secure studio and suite residences as well as 24/7 supervision from one of our team members.

 At Aberdeen Heights all faiths are welcome in our community.
 Our chaplain helps connect our residents with spiritual services that best fit them.

 We have 317 apartments and suites on the campus at Aberdeen Heights.
 In memory care, we offer beautiful private suites and private residences.
 There are 15 residences in memory care.